 Meet the Collection

-The collection available at One Kings Lane comprises a few key archetypes broken out into 26 pieces, all of which draw from that global viewpoint.
+The collection available at One Kings Lane comprises key archetypes broken out into several dozen pieces, all of which draw from that global viewpoint.
 Momeni’s “ability to translate our archive of design and help execute on a decade of design was unparalleled,” says Christiane.
 Each piece is handcrafted from natural materials such as leather, jute, and undyed wool.
+Among the designs:

-The Raffalla: Pieces in the Rafalla collection honor the abstract beauty of a stark landscape.
+The Rafalla: Pieces in the Rafalla collection honor the abstract beauty of a stark landscape.
 They are handmade with undyed wool and inspired by shaggy Tulu rugs.

 The Metlili: Imbued with a sense of movement, the Metlili collection nods to the imperfections found in all handcrafted textiles.
 These rugs are handwoven of wool and finished with an antique wash that mutes colors and ages the material.